orchestral/orchestra/docs/themes.md

 <a name="introduction"></a>
 ## Introduction

-Theme is Orchestra works using a customize or fallback approach, the functionality evolves by modifying how `View` would resolve which file, in event where we find a view in the active theme folder, we would mark it as the intended view, either choose the default view given in the request.
+Theme is Orchestra Platform works using a customize or fallback approach, the functionality evolves by modifying how `View` would resolve which file, in event where we find a view in the active theme folder, we would mark it as the intended view, either choose the default view given in the request.

 This would allow extension (or even bundles) to have it's own set of style while developer can maintain a standardise overall design through out the project using a theme.

 <a name="enable-theme"></a>
 ## Enable Theme in Your Application